zajitschek/metaanalysis/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Getting started: how to use this course'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This chapter will teach you how to use this course, including doing the exercises in R, directly on the website.'
 prev: null
 next: /chapter2
 type: chapter